Davidson County Master Gardener Program

 DO YOU HAVE:

-- at least four hours of time per month that you can volunteer to North Carolina State University’s Cooperative Extension Service in Davidson County helping us to “HELP PEOPLE PUT KNOWLEDGE TO WORK”.
+- at least four hours of time per month that you can volunteer to NC State University’s N.C.
+Cooperative Extension in Davidson County helping us to “HELP PEOPLE PUT KNOWLEDGE TO WORK”.

 How do I become a Master Gardener Volunteer?

 The desire to help others is the first requirement.
 A personal commitment to complete the required training and to volunteer at least 40 hours of service is equally important.

 To get your name on the list for the next Master Gardener Volunteer Training Program, call us at 336-242-2080 or come by the N.C.
 Cooperative Extension, Davidson County Center.

 For more information on the Master Gardener program, contact the Extension Horticulture Agent at 336-242-2091.